rising-turtle/coin_picker/detection/README.md

-# Coin detection with Jetson Nano using YOLO and RealSense
+# Coin detection using OpenCV with Jetson Nano and RealSense

 ## Getting Started